Local Residents Hold Candlelight Vigil For Sonya Massey in Downtown Gainesville

 Massey said she didn’t know where her ID was and stood up and said, “I don’t need this.”
 She picked up boiling water off a hot stove to move it to the counter.

-Grayson questioned her as if Massey would throw the water at him but Massey was moving the pot to the counter and wasn’t looking at him.
+Grayson questioned her as if Massey would throw the water at him but Massey was moving the pot to the counter and didn't appear to be paying close attention to him.
 She responded, “I rebuke you in the name of Jesus,” as he began putting his hand on his gun’s holster.
-Grayson said, “You better fucking not; I’ll shoot you right in your fucking face.”
+Grayson said, “You better fucking not...
+I’ll fucking shoot you right in your fucking face.”

-Grayson then pulled out his gun and said, “Drop the fucking pot,” while Massey ducked, saying, “I’m sorry.”
-She wasn’t picking it up, she had her hands touching it with oven mitts.
+Despite having ample opportunity for retreat, Grayson then pulled out his gun and said, “Drop the fucking pot,” while Massey ducked, saying, “I’m sorry.”
+It appears the pot was on the counter and she didn't pick it up until she had a gun to her.

-At this point Grayson further cemented himself as the legal aggressor as Massey was holding nothing but oven mitts while hiding behind the counter having no way to threaten Grayson with bodily harm
+At this point Grayson further cemented himself as the legal aggressor as Massey was hiding behind the counter having no way to threaten Grayson with bodily harm.

-As Massey was ducking with her hands not on the pot the recording officer pulled out his gun with Grayson and joined him in telling Massey to drop the pot.
+As Massey was ducking, Farley pulled out his gun with Grayson and joined him in telling Massey to drop the pot.

 At this point Massey had two guns drawn to her while defensively ducking under the counter.
-She still wasn't holding the pot and it was on the counter but Grayson began to approach her with his gun drawn saying "drop the fucking pot."
+Grayson began to approach her with his gun drawn saying "drop the fucking pot."

-In a fight-or-flight reaction Massey picked up the pot.
-She didn't pick up the pot until Grayson began to take steps with his gun drawn.
+In a fight-or-flight reaction, Massey appeared to throw the pot but not until Grayson began stepping forward with his gun to her.

 Massey picked up the pot after Grayson increased his proximity to her with his gun while his partner had his gun drawn behind him.

-Massey put the pot above her head in a defensive position and as Grayson shouted “Drop” she released it from her hands at a trajectory where it was already half way turned over when it left her hands, indicating the water likely wouldn't have hit or caused significant bodily harm to Grayson.
+Massey put the pot above her head in a defensive position and as Grayson shouted “Drop” she released it from her hands at a trajectory where it appears to be already about half-way turned over in front of several objects on the counter when it left her hands, indicating the water likely wouldn't have hit or caused significant bodily harm to Grayson.

 It isn’t entirely clear if Massey was letting go of the pot or attempting to throw it at Grayson, however, if she was throwing it she would be legally justified because Grayson was committing an act of imminent bodily harm against her by moving towards her with the gun after she already removed her hands off of the pot.

 Grayson fired three shots and said “drop the fucking pot,” again.
-The recording officer said “shots fired.”
+Farley said, “shots fired.”

 The time between Massey ducking and her being shot was about three seconds.